zirf0/make-shorts/README.md

 getaudio - get audio from youtube.

-makeann -  cteate notes over picture (imagemagick).
+makeann -  create notes over picture (imagemagick). makeannb, makeanni for bold and italic, respectively.

 makez - make video from a static picture with fake audio track.